 I introduce these level through this simple lesson which can be easily revisited throughout the school year.
 To begin, I have my students gently place their open hand over their throat.
 As they hold their hand over their throat, I tell to use their normal voice to say “this is my normal voice”.

 When asked what they notice, students will share how they feel their throat “moving” or “vibrating”.
-We learn these vibrations are created by their vocal chords.
+We learn these vibrations are created by their vocal cords.
 This energy travels through the tissue and skin to our fingertips so we can “feel” our voice.

 This hands-on lesson helps students build an understanding of how it feels and sounds when each of these varying voice levels are used.
 As the year progresses, students inevitably need reminders, so we quickly repeat this activity as needed.